GC AI

 The customer base spans most in-house industries.

-SaaS and developer-tools companies including Vercel, Jasper, Tekion, Zscaler, and CDW run GC AI for daily commercial contracts and privacy reviews.
-Wendra Liang, VP of Legal at Vercel, puts it this way:
+SaaS and developer-tools enterprise companies including Vercel, Jasper, Tekion, Zscaler, and CDW run GC AI for daily commercial contracts and privacy reviews.

-"Every day, our legal team depends on GC AI to enable us to move at the lightning speed of Vercel's business, and it's the first product I've felt is truly built for the kind of lawyer I aspire to be."
+“Every day, our legal team depends on GC AI to enable us to move at the lightning speed of Vercel’s business, and it’s the first product I’ve felt is truly built for the kind of lawyer I aspire to be.” —Wendra Liang, VP of Legal at Vercel

-"GC AI's Word Add-in is in a class of its own compared to other legal AI tools I have evaluated."
+“GC AI’s Word Add-in is in a class of its own compared to other legal AI tools I have evaluated.” —Laura Knight, VP, Legal at Secure Code Warrior

 Fintech and payments companies including Tipalti, Gusto, Acorns, and Pilot run GC AI for lean-team leverage.
-Joys Choi, VP of Legal at Tipalti, has saved 609 hours year-to-date, the equivalent of 76 working days, and adds: "Because of GC AI, I can run corporate legal with a lean team.
-Without it, I'd probably need two more attorneys right now."
+Joys Choi, VP of Legal at Tipalti, has saved 609 hours year-to-date, the equivalent of 76 working days, and adds:

 Apparel, outdoor, and retail brands including Arc’teryx, Columbia, Bass Pro Shops, Carhartt, and Kenneth Cole run GC AI across contract review and business-stakeholder enablement.
 Cameron Clark, Head of Legal at Arc’teryx, puts the time math plainly: